 And don’t forget to keep up with any industry events you can attend.
 Just because you’re not working right now, doesn’t mean you can’t stay up to date with developments, extend your network, and get a good idea of what’s out there and how it can help further your career when you’re ready to resume work.

 4) Further your education

 Continuing your education is a great idea for mothers who are eager to get back into the workforce after their maternity leave ends.
-And luckily, there are a plethora of online courses to choose from, many of which are extremely affordable and can be completed at your own pace.
+And luckily, there are a plethora of online courses to choose from, such as a masters in Business Administration or Education, many of which are extremely affordable and can be completed at your own pace.

 If you’re on an extended maternity leave, you may also want to consider taking up classes at a local evening school and work towards earning a degree that can help further your career – or take it in a new direction entirely.

 Finally, even if you’d prefer to use your maternity leave to simply relax and disconnect yourself from all things work related, there’s still one thing you can do that will improve your employability.

 Many companies today actually prefer more rounded people who know how to maintain a stable work-life balance, so you may choose to use this time to find a new activity that you can pursue.
 Hobbies like learning a new language or musical instrument may not always translate directly into workplace benefits, but they can help you broaden your horizons and often serve to make you a more employable person overall.

 Some mums even decide to nurture their entrepreneurial spirit by starting a passion-based home business on maternity leave.
 But anything that keeps your mind busy and your spirits high is bound to be beneficial.

 Don’t forget to enjoy your maternity leave too

 As you can see, there are number of different ways you can remain attractive to employers while you’re on maternity leave – and boost your career prospects when you’re ready to return to work.